 This year, an online registration process will be in place for Chatham Skating Club families.

-Only Visa and Mastercard will be accepted for payment.
+Visa and Mastercard will be the preferred method of payment.

 See the link above for opening a member account to register for the season.

 A number of key policies are in place to support the safe participation of all skaters.
 These include policies related to COVID-19 and Rowan's Law - concussion protocol.

 When registering a skater, parents will need to review the expectations and check a box for each policy to indicate their awareness.